mui/mui-x/docs/data/data-grid/row-grouping/row-grouping.md

 If you are rendering leaves with the `leafField` property of `groupingColDef`, the sorting and filtering will be applied on the leaves based on the `sortComparator` and `filterOperators` of their original column.

-You can force the filtering to be applied on another grouping criteria with the `mainGroupingCriteria` property of `groupColDef`
+You can force the filtering to be applied on another grouping criteria with the `mainGroupingCriteria` property of `groupingColDef`

 :::warning
 This feature is not yet compatible with `sortingMode = "server"` and `filteringMode = "server"`.